rpm-software-management/dnf/doc/api_callback.rst

   Base class providing callbacks to receive information about an ongoing download.

+  .. method:: start(total_files, total_size, total_drpms=0)

+    Report start of a download batch. `total_files` is the total number of payloads in the batch.
+    `total_size` is the total number of bytes to be downloaded. `total_drpms` is the total number of drpms payloads in the batch.

+  .. method:: progress(payload, done)

+    Report ongoing progress on the given `payload`. `done` is the number of bytes already downloaded from `payload`.

   .. method:: end(payload, status, msg)

     Report finished download of a `payload`, :class:`.Payload` instance. `status` is a constant with the following meaning: